The Impossible Story: An Investigation Into the Shooting Death of Baltimore Police Detective Sean Suiter – PART 2

 There is a radio transmission, a very brief radio transmission made by Detective Suiter.
 It was about two or three seconds.
 It is unintelligible right now.
 We don’t know exactly what he said, but he was clearly in distress.
 The FBI is working with us to enhance audio of that radio transmission.
 And in the background… was the apparent sound of gunfire… Detective Suiter had his radio in his left hand.
 And we know when we found Detective Suiter – and again, we have have body worn video of the responding patrol officers… [that his] radio never left his left hand.

 From the beginning, there were odd details around this call.
-(It wasn’t captured by the public scanner that roams the dial looking for activity, so I haven’t heard it.)
+(It wasn’t captured by the public scanner that roams the dial looking for activity, so the public has not heard it.)
 For one, Davis expected citizens to believe that, in a struggle for his life, Suiter chose not to use both hands.
 Also, if this call was supposed to be a cry for help, then Bomenka was around the corner with a firearm.
 Suiter could’ve called out to him.
 And gunfire is loud; the radio was in Suiter’s hand; shots would not be heard in the “background.”

 By December 1, Davis seemed to somewhat walk back on the existence of this already uncertain call, in his characteristic way: